rabbitmq/rabbitmq-website/README.md

 # [rabbitmq.com](https://www.rabbitmq.com/)

-This repository contains source code for [rabbitmq.com](https://www.rabbitmq.com/) content.
+This nice repository contains source code for [rabbitmq.com](https://www.rabbitmq.com/) content.

 All changes that need to be deployed right away need to be committed to the `live` branch.